The Forest School

 TRAINING

-how to prevent, recognise and respond to abuse through appropriate training.
-Staff are expected to act at all times within their level of experience and training,
+The Forest School is committed to maintaining and increasing staff awareness of how to prevent, recognise and respond to abuse through appropriate training.
+Staff are expected to act at all times within their level of experience and training, and to consult with the programme supervisor about any concerns.
+As part of their induction, new staff are explained:

-- the programme policy and commitment to child protection The Forest School Child Protection Policy - updated October 2017
+• the programme policy and commitment to child protection The Forest School Child Protection Policy – updated October 2017

-- procedures for supervising children and minimising the risk of an allegation of inappropriate behaviour
+• procedures for supervising children and minimising the risk of an allegation of inappropriate behaviour

-- what to do if abusive behaviour is observed
+• what to do if abusive behaviour is observed

-- the process for reporting any concerns
+• the process for reporting any concerns

-- how to respond to a disclosure of abuse
+• how to respond to a disclosure of abuse

 There will be annual in-house training about the child protection policy and appropriate external training will be accessed whenever possible – with priority given to permanent and senior staff members.